 1. Opt for the small plate formula (2–3 small meals a day)

 Don’t overeat.
 Instead, divide your meal into small portions throughout the day.
-Choose a small plate while eating and include the following in it:
+Choose smaller portions and fill your plate with:

-• Protein sources including eggs, fish, poultry, Greek yogurt, tofu, and lentils.
+- Protein: eggs, fish, poultry, Greek yogurt, tofu, lentils

 2. Stay hydrated